DEVITY-IOT/devity-iot.github.io/website/docs/reference/data-hub.md

 title: Data Hub
 ---

-A **Data Hub** is an information collector (related to messaging protocol), which helps the device connect to the cloud.
+A **Data Hub** is an information collector (related to messaging protocol), which helps the device to connect to the cloud.
 It is required to be configured when the device needs to send telemetry data using MQTT.
-It enables you to select the cloud, like Thingsboard, Azure, or AWS.
+It enables you to select the cloud, like ThingsBoard, Azure, or AWS.
 The device’s telemetry data will then be transmitted to the chosen cloud.
-It gathers critical MQTT-related details, including:
+It gathers required MQTT-related details, including:

 - MQTT Broker URL
 - MQTT Topic